cyclestreets/cyclestreets-setup/schema-scripts/README.md

 ## externalDb.sh

-Creates a dump of the external schema only (no data).
+Creates a dump of the external schema, optionally including data.

 ## routingSample.sh